What You Should Know about Fioricet Addiction

 How Does One Get Addicted to Fioricet?

-Either by prescription or non-medical use, an individual can start the journey to being addicted to Fioricet, due to the drug’s tolerance-building nature.
+Either by prescription or non-medical use, an individual can start the journey to Fioricet addiction, due to the drug’s tolerance-building nature.
 A level of tolerance can be developed for both drugs.
-When it happens, the person will need higher doses to achieve the same results as before.
-The average Fioricet addict, as does any barbiturate addict, takes about 1500mg of the drug to achieve the same level of satisfaction.
+When this happens, the user needs higher doses to achieve the same results as before.
+The average Fioricet addict, just as any barbiturate addict, takes about 1500mg of the drug to achieve the same level of satisfaction.

 Many Fioricet addicts use the drug with other opiates and narcotics to amplify the effects of the latter.
 Some use Fioricet as a temporary replacement for more powerful narcotics whenever they run out of stock.

-Fioricet is considered the last option for the treatment of a migraine, only when all other options fail to provide the necessary cure.
+Fioricet is considered the last option for migraine treatment, only when all other options fail to provide the necessary cure.

 Symptoms of Fioricet Addiction